 My yard needs some work.
 I really want to do more landscaping in both the front and the back yard so I thought I would solicit some landscaping design tips from the experts and share them with others who want to know just how to spruce your landscaping!
-Several experts have shared their design expertise covering landscaping all sorts of landscaping design tips from landscape design for shady areas to Feng Shui landscape design.
+Several experts have shared their design expertise covering all sorts of landscaping design tips from landscaping design for shady areas to Feng Shui landscaping design.
 I hope you learn a lot, get outside and make it happen!
-Enjoy.

 From Noreen Kelley Riordan of Summit Tree and Landscape, Inc